Garie Beach to Era Beach Coastal Walk

 Burning Palms Beach

-Burning Palms Beach is also the access point to Figure Eight Pools, but before going there, it’s important to check the tides to make sure it’s safe to go there and that you can actually see the pools.
+Burning Palms Beach is also the access point to Figure Eight Pools, but before going there, it’s essential to check the tides to make sure it’s safe to go there and that you can actually see the pools.

 Leave a comment